Alxlmsdn/Interference_Identification_Sniffers/README.md

 There is a public Docker image that represents the sniffer application and it can be downloaded/pulled from https://cloud.docker.com/repository/docker/alxlmsdn/honours/general

-**Note:** *Currently the docker image is set to create the containerized sniffer application that uses a local configFile.txt that is accessed using a Kubernetes Volume, this volume is also where the results get stored.
-This plans to be changed so that the container can be passed runtime arguments and a user can specify the configFile.txt passed to the container.
+**Note:** This docker images entrypoint is the **runall.py** script, the image takes the command line arguments to the script as argumnets to the image, this enables sniffer parameters and results to be dynamically changed without re-creating the image.

 ## Kubernetes
 >Kubernetes Files